 Chatham Loan Fund

-The Chatham Loan Fund is a tool to help businesses in Chatham County access capital.
-It is used as collateral for a business loan, covering up to 50% collateralization of a loan, up to $50,000.
+The Chatham Loan Fund is a tool to help businesses in Chatham County secure financing.
+By providing collateral, the Chatham Loan Fund can help guarantee up to 50% of a loan, up to $50,000.

 Town of Siler City Revolving Loan Fund